Recycling the resource: Sequential usage of shared state in quantum teleportation with weak measurements: Maximally entangled state as the initial resource

 \subsection{Weakening Bell measurements via local strategies}

 Apart from the weakening strategies adopted in Eq. \eqref{eq:whitenoise}, there can be other ways by which Bell measurements can be weakened.
 We deal with some of these other weakening schemes in this section.
 Firstly, we consider POVMs by mixing Bell states with states from its ``Schmidt support'', i.e., the span of the Schmidt vectors of the same.
-We find that, under such a scheme \emph{reusabilty of resource states is not possible}.
+We find that, under such a scheme \emph{recycling the resource states for reattempting teleportation is not possible}.
 Then we consider cases which weakens the Bell measurements by mixing states from beyond its Schmidt support.
-Although in some cases, reusability is possible, but among the considered weakening scenarios, the POVMs in Eq. \eqref{eq:whitenoise} gives the best MRN when a maximally entangled state is used as the initial resource state.
+Although in some cases, reattempts are possible, but among the considered weakening scenarios, the POVMs in Eq.~\eqref{eq:whitenoise} gives the best MRN when a maximally entangled state is used as the initial resource state.